Velomotion logo Velomotion small logo

 The end of the 20th century was an exciting time in the bicycle industry.
 A surge in innovation in mountain bikes, new gear systems, full suspension on everyday bikes and a growing interest in cycle racing meant that cycling was on everyone's lips.
 And the first electric bikes, which were shown to interested parties in the trade press, provided a glimpse of what the bicycle world would look like in the coming decades.

-In short: 1999 was a good year for founding a bicycle brand - the same year in which Carver was born.
-The Frankfurt-based company had a sporty focus from the start: in addition to fast trekking bikes, which were to experience a boom in the coming years, the young company focused on mountain bikes.
-Early models such as the SL 9000 were still based on relatively simple suspension systems; the Drift series later became a four-pivot bike that was well received in the trade press.
-Carver broke new ground with the "Internet Community Bike": the geometry, frame features and specifications were determined using feedback from users; the result was a trail bike with long suspension travel that was easy to ride uphill.
-And last but not least, Carver made itself popular with cyclists thanks to its good price-performance ratio.
-Carbon frames, electronic gears and lightweight system wheels for under 3.000 euros - many competitors ran out of arguments.
+In short: For the founding of a bicycle brand, 1999 A good year – the very year in which Carver was born.
+From the very beginning, the Frankfurt-based company focused on sports: In addition to fast trekking bikes, which would experience a boom in the coming years, the young company focused on mountain bikes.
+Early models like the SL 9000 were still based on relatively simple suspension systems; later, with the Drift series, a four-pivot bike was introduced, which was very well received in the trade press.
+Carver broke new ground with the "Internet Community Bike": Geometry, frame features, and specifications were defined based on user feedback; the result was a trail bike with long suspension travel that was easy to ride even uphill.
+And last but not least, Carver became popular with cyclists with its good price-performance ratio.
+Carbon frames, electronic shifting, and lightweight system wheels for under 3.000 euros – many competitors ran out of arguments.

 Sporty brand with a focus on e-bikes